 As a result of Karen and Jackie’s collaboration, numerous students have now been mentored by staff in the PMO, giving them the perfect opportunity to pitch their ideas and put their theories into practice.
 By spending time in the PMO, students gain invaluable practical, real-life experience in how projects are run.
 The PMO team have also benefitted from these partnerships with students and used some of the booklets and games that students produced as a result of their University Challenge pitches.

-Having mentored students as a result of the APM University Challenge, several Faculty of Management students have taken up their year-long placements with Jackie and her team in the Programme Management Office, something with which Jackie is keen to continue.
+Having mentored students as a result of the APM University Challenge, several Business School students have taken up their year-long placements with Jackie and her team in the Programme Management Office, something with which Jackie is keen to continue.
 “I really enjoy working with the students; project management is the bread and butter of my job, but this is where I feel I can make a difference to people and perhaps encourage students to enter into this kind of career.”

 Jackie is also keen that staff benefit from this partnership between academics and professional and support staff; “We feel like we’ve gone a bit further with our sense of Fusion; two of our project managers have moved into academia, which shows how much scope there is for people to move around and gain different experiences.”

-These benefits to staff have been further strengthened by the fact that Karen and Jackie– in addition to other academics in the Faculty of Management – are now qualified to provide the APM foundation course in Project Management and to date have trained around 100 staff and students.
+These benefits to staff have been further strengthened by the fact that Karen and Jackie– in addition to other academics in the Business School – are now qualified to provide the APM foundation course in Project Management and to date have trained around 100 staff and students.
 Not only that, but they have had a 100% pass rate for those who have completed the course.

 Some staff who have taken part clearly feel it’s given them an advantage.
 Alex from the Faculty of Science & Technology said; “My job requires me to work on research projects within the university so I was keen to gain a project management qualification to further deepen my knowledge of the discipline.
 I now feel more comfortable with the project lifecycle and it introduced me to new things to consider which has improved my work.
 I look forward to taking my qualification further if the opportunity presents itself.